Harris tells Netanyahu 'it is time' to end the war in Gaza and bring the hostages home

 Following their talks, Biden and Netanyahu met with the families of American hostages.

-Jonathan Dekel-Chen, the father of hostage Sagui Dekel-Chen, said the families received an “ironclad commitment” from Biden and Netanyahu to get the deal done.
+Jonathan Dekel-Chen, the father of hostage Sagui Dekel-Chen, said the families received an “ironclad commitment” from Biden and Netanyahu to get the hostages home.
 He said he was more hopeful than at anytime since Hamas released more than 100 hostages during a temporary cease-fire in November.

 “There is more reason today than in any time since the last round of hostage releases that something can happen,” he said.